elastic/ecs/rfcs/text/0010-email.md

 ### Display names

 Should the display name be captured separately from the email address for senders and recipients.
 If so, how do we accomplish this in a document while keeping the 1:1 of a display name to email address.

-### Attachments

-Should attachments be considered in this initial proposal?
-If so, should the fields should mirror (or potentially nest) the `file.*` fields?

 ### Spam processing details